nihaomiao/Youtube-Infant-Body-Parsing/README.md

 # (360, 640)
 ```

-For any problems with the data and annotations, please feel free to contact me: homerhm.ni@gmail.com
+For any problems with the data and annotations, please feel free to open an issue or contact me: homerhm.ni@gmail.com

 Acknowledgement
 -----